 Subscripts

-A subscript is a resuable piece of code that yields the value of an object, or part thereof.
+A subscript is a reusable piece of code that yields the value of an object, or part thereof.
 It operates very similarly to a function, but rather than returning a value to its caller, it temporarily yields control for the caller to access the yielded value.

 subscript min(_ x: Int, _ y: Int): Int {